spree/spree/guides/content/developer/tutorials/migration.markdown

 Variants allow different versions of a product to be offered, e.g. allowing variations in size and color for clothing.
-If a product comes in only one configuration, you don’t need to use variants - the master variant, already created, is sufficient.
+If a product comes in only one configuration, you don't need to use variants - the master variant, already created, is sufficient.

-Otherwise, you need to declare what the allowed option types are (e.g. size, color, quality rating, etc) for your product, and then create variants which (usually) have a single option value for each of the product’s option types (e.g. ‘small’ and ‘red’ etc).
+Otherwise, you need to declare what the allowed option types are (e.g. size, color, quality rating, etc) for your product, and then create variants which (usually) have a single option value for each of the product's option types (e.g. 'small' and 'red' etc).

 ***
-Spree’s core generally assumes that each variant has exactly one option value for each of the product’s option types, but the current code is tolerant of missing values.
+Spree's core generally assumes that each variant has exactly one option value for each of the product's option types, but the current code is tolerant of missing values.
 Certain extensions may be more strict, e.g. ones for providing advanced variant selection.
 ***